 We are presently preparing for what will be a rather intense September.
 Antoni Hervàs's exhibition "El misterio de caviria" at Sala Gran of La Capella (third round of exhibitions of the grant scheme BCN Producció) opens on September 15.
 It will be shortly followed by the presentation of the five "Composiciones" commissions by Lúa Coderch, Regina Giménez, Lola Lasurt, Robert Llimós and Wilfredo Prieto for the second Barcelona Gallery Weekend, inaugurating on Thursday 29 September, and on view until Sunday 2 October.

 We have also been invited to contribute to Oslo Pilot, the two-year project investigating the role of art in the public realm led by Eva González-Sancho and Per Gunnar Eeg-Tverbakk.
-We will be producing a selection of case-studies based around their four areas of research – Reactivation, Periodicity, Public and Disappearance – part of which will be published in the magazine launched during a three-day symposium in mid-November 2016.
+We will be writing on a selection of case-studies based around their four areas of research – Reactivation, Periodicity, Public and Disappearance – which will be published in the magazine launched during a three-day symposium in mid-November 2016.